nyakiochristine/quizzie/READme.md

 ## Description

-{This is a web application project for learners.
+{This is a web application project for learners in a Computer club.
 It contains a java script test for the learners.
 It is a multiple choice question test.}

 ## Setup/Installation